FazraFarook/employee-attrition-prediction/README.md

 * Higher income reduces likelihood of leaving
 * Work-life balance plays a significant role in retention
 * Overtime is associated with higher attrition

+## Output
+Final predictions are saved as: outputs/s16686.csv

+## Future Improvements
+* Apply SMOTE instead of random oversampling
+* Experiment with advanced models
+* Perform hyperparameter tuning
+* Deploy as a web application

+## Author
+Fazra Farook
+BSc (Hons) in Applied Statistics - University of Colombo